 Weather in Botswana is pleasant throughout the year.
 The summer runs from November through March, bringing hot days and warm nights, along with frequent rain showers.
 During winter, from May through August, there is little to no rain.
 Temperatures during this time are typically warm in the afternoon but can sometimes turn very cold overnight.
 The transitional months of April and October also tend to be dry.

-Children ages eight and older are welcome at Zarafa and are invited to participate in many of the lodge experiences, including game drives.
-The Dhow Suite private villa alone can accomodate children six and older.
+Children ages eight and older are welcome at Zarafa Camp and are invited to participate in many of the lodge experiences, including game drives.
+The Dhow Suite private villa alone can accommodate children six and older.
+Child rates apply to guests age 15 and younger.
 The Young Explorers Program offers complimentary additional excursions for children that combine lessons in wildlife awareness and conservation with unforgettable hands-on experiences in the Botswana wilderness.
-Take a look at some of these activities below.
+Take a look at some of these activities below (note that age restrictions apply to some activities).

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.